vonschutter/RTD-Setup/core/README.md

 For example if you are using the tool remotely via SSH, you may display a help screen as illustrated below.
 This would facilitate working with scripts remotely.

-To see usefull documentation on each function in this library in a Terminal or remote ssh:
+To see useful documentation on each function in this library in a Terminal or remote ssh:
 ``bash bash _rtd_library --devhelp``

 ![1683618476060](image/README/1683618476060.png)